 profit are updated by the Oanda API more frequently than by the FxTrade

 platform.
-This led people to think that the API returns a different account
+This can cause the impression that the API returns a different account

 equity.
 Don't worry, a single account can have only one equity value, but

 equity changes appear in the API lists and thus on the Zorro window faster

 and at different times than in the FxTrade platform.